mike01/pypacker/README.md

 	After all the code documentation was pretty much extended for Pypacker.
 Documentation can be found in these directories and files:
 - examples (many examples showing the usage of Pypacker)
-- doc (auto generated documentations showing general header field definitions)
+- doc (auto generated documentations showing general header field definitions + general intro into pypacker)
 - pypacker.py (general Packet structure)

 Protocols itself (see layerXYZ) generally don't have much documentation because those are documented